mattpito/nf__bam2RNAseq/README.md

-# nf__bam2fastq
+# nf__bam2fastq by Manthos Pitoulias :bowtie:
 Nextflow workflow starting from bam files, reverse engineering to fastq files.
 Files can be used for transcript abundance quantification e.g.,  STAR/RSEM or Kallisto.
+THIS WORKFLOW IF FOR PAIRED SEQUENCING.

+## Bam to fastq

+Self-explanatory.
+Bear in mind (again) flow is currently for paired sequencing.
+Will update it in time to include more cases.

+## Fastq split to r1,r2.fastq
+Self-explanatory.
+The input fastq file has a /1 or /2 id next to the reads.
+This is used to split the fastq to 2 subsequent fastq files that are paired BUT DESYNCED.

 ## Repairing the files